essoen/essoen.github.io/content/blog/2022/01-20-okrs-and-metrics.md

 ---
-title:  "OKRs are not a silver bullet for tracking work"
+title: OKRs are not a silver bullet for tracking work
-date: "2022-01-20T20:19:02+01:00"
+date: 2022-01-20T20:19:02+01:00
-description: "In my experience, OKRs are not suitable for everyone and everything.
-Being clear on when and how you use them, is far more important than being able to say that one uses them in marketing."
+description: In my experience, OKRs are not suitable for everyone and everything.
+  Being clear on when and how you use them, is far more important than being able to say that one uses them in marketing.
-draft: false
-tags: ["okr", "management"]
+tags:
+- okr
+- management

 ---
 OKRs are becoming increasingly popular.
 Most business want to use them for creating focus, tracking if initiatives to decide if they hit on desired outcomes, as well as creating alignment in the organisation.
 Not only for new